hyperjumptech/monika/README.md

 npm i -g @hyperjumptech/monika
 ```

 You can also use `Monika` from source.
-TJust clone the repository, pull dependencies.
+Just clone the repository, pull dependencies.

 ```bash
 git clone git@github.com:hyperjumptech/monika.git